Daniele-Di-Bella/scholar_scraper/README.md

 ## Overview

-scholar_scraper is a command-line interface (CLI) application designed to scrape academic papers and articles from Google Scholar.
+`scholar_scraper` is a command-line interface (CLI) application designed to scrape academic papers and articles from Google Scholar.
+I created it to practice with some python libraries like `BeautifulSoup`, `requests` and `Click`.
+I took this project as an occasion to put myself to test also with TOML and with the implementation of Google Gemini in a Python project.

 ## Features